markandeyp/nodejs-training/assignment.md

-# Create profile endpoint
+# Render user profile on home page

-## create a new view - profile.pug

-## include the header and footer templates

-## create an endpoint in express "/profile"

-## profile endpoint should render user's profile information (Profile Image, First Name, Last Name, Email, Addresses)
+## Use the profile endpoint to pull single user's information (Profile Image, First Name, Last Name)

+## Render user image (circular) on the right side of the header (next to the search field) along with User's first-name